 Sciatica treatment usually starts with making healthy lifestyle changes, such as losing weight, exercising more often, and undergoing physical therapy to improve your spinal support.
 A removable back brace may also help.

 If you have persistent sciatica pain that doesn’t improve with those adjustments and occasional oral medication, Dr. Frazier, Jr. may recommend pain-relieving injections.

 Dr. Frazier, Jr. administers injections such as lumbar epidural steroid injections to relieve sciatica pain.
 These injections contain both a local anesthetic for pain and a corticosteroid for inflammation.

 Dr. Frazier, Jr. positions these injections in the specific area where your sciatic nerve irritation occurs, which can lead to excellent back and leg pain relief.
 Injections can ease sciatica pain for up to a few months.

 Steroid injections can help with neck pain (cervical injections) and middle back pain (thoracic injections), too.

 Physiotherapy, including gentle stretches, may also be an important part of your sciatica recovery.

-Put an end to your sciatica pain today by scheduling an appointment with Dr. Frazier, Jr. and calling Texas Interventional Pain Management today.
+Put an end to your sciatica pain today by scheduling an appointment with Dr. Frazier, Jr. and calling Tarpon Interventional Pain & Spine Care today.